 On 19 May 2015, Fitch revised BNG Bank's AAA rating to AA+ and changed its outlook from negative to stable, following Fitch's review of sovereign support for banks globally.
+On 5 September 2017, Fitch affirmed such AA+ rating and stable outlook.
 Fitch believes legislative, regulatory and policy initiatives have substantially reduced the likelihood of sovereign support for, amongst others, European Union commercial banks.
-Fitch continued to factor in Dutch state support for BNG Bank.
+Fitch continues to factor in Dutch state support for BNG Bank.